NipunaMadhushan/big-data-programming/task-2/README.md

 hdfs dfs -ls /user/task/data/weather/
 ```

-### Step 5 - Solve question 1 (Top 10 most temperate cities)
+### Step 5 - Analyze data
-Run the following command in your terminal.
+Run the following command in your terminal to get `top 10 most temperate cities`.
 ```
 sudo docker exec -it hive-server hive -f ./resources/scripts/top-10-most-temperate-cities.hql
 ```

-### Step 6 - Solve question 2 (Average evapotranspiration by season)
-Run the following command in your terminal.
+Run the following command in your terminal to get `average evapotranspiration by season`.
 ```
 sudo docker exec -it hive-server hive -f ./resources/scripts/average-evapotranspiration-by-season.hql
 ```

-### Step 7 - Verify the output tables
+### Step 6 - Verify the output tables
 Run the following command in the namenode terminal.

 1. Check whether the tables have been created